nrasch/nrasch.github.io/_posts/2020-08-24-easy-initial-data-exploration-template.md

 We can also note that the numeric values seem to be on similar scale.

-Note that scale is important, because if you were planning on using an algorithm such as [linear regression](), [neural networks](), [K-means](), etc. as part of your narrative/analysis you'd need to take into scaling into account.
+Note that scale is important, because if you were planning on using an algorithm such as [linear regression](https://en.wikipedia.org/wiki/Linear_regression), [neural networks](https://en.wikipedia.org/wiki/Neural_network), [K-means](https://en.wikipedia.org/wiki/K-means_clustering), etc. as part of your narrative/analysis you'd need to take into scaling into account.

 For example, when dealing with data such as housing you might value such as $450,000 for the house price and the value 3 for the number of bathrooms.
 In these cases you'd need to apply `normalization` and/or `standardization` techniques to mitigate the variances between the value scales.

+For example, we wouldn't want the computer to become confused and think that the number of bathrooms was so small in comparison to the house price that it had no effect, which is quite the opposite!

-While these topics are out of scope for this article you can read more about them [here](https://www.analyticsvidhya.com/blog/2020/04/feature-scaling-machine-learning-normalization-standardization/) if you want to learn more.
+While these topics are out-of-scope for this article, if you want to learn more you can read more about them [here](https://www.analyticsvidhya.com/blog/2020/04/feature-scaling-machine-learning-normalization-standardization/).

 ### Class distribution

-Let's examine the last column which appeared to be labels for each row.
+Let's examine the last column which appeared to be categorization labels for each row.
 How many different classes/labels are we dealing with?

 ```python